EnMasseProject/enmasse-workshop/README.md

     - enmasse
 ```

-This playbook instructs Ansible to install EnMasse to the `enmasse-workshop` namespace in OpenShift.
+This playbook instructs Ansible to install EnMasse to the `enmasse-system` namespace in OpenShift.
 We will use the service catalog integration to make it easy to provision the messaging service.
 We will also use [Keycloak](www.keycloak.org) for authentication.
 If your OpenShift cluster is on a public network, please change the `keycloak_admin_password` to what you prefer.

 You can modify the settings to your liking, but the rest of the workshop will assume the above being set.